SOCIETY

 Transformation is a key driver considered in all actions of SAPRI.
 It is immediately evident that an urgent change needs to be made within the marine and polar research community not just in terms of diversity of scientists but from an institutional perspective.

-SAPRI is committed to having a diverse staff complement, and aims to launch its Professional Development Accelerator initiative and mentorship programme within the first three years of SAPRI’s establishment – in order to build and retain transformed skill sets.
-In this time, SAPRI also aims to begin both top-down and bottom-up approaches to encourage and support polar sciences in historically black universities.
+SAPRI is committed to having a diverse staff complement and launched its Professional Development Accelerator initiative in 2023, and is establishing a mentorship programme in 2025 – initiatives to build and retain transformed skill sets.
+SAPRI is working to implement both top-down and bottom-up approaches to encourage and support marine and polar research in underrepresented tertiary education institutions.

 The mentorship programme will be aimed at postgraduate students and/or ECRs in polar and offshore marine research.